stxphcodes/ytbacklinks/etl/README.md

 # ETL

 ETL gets data from Youtube for the Youtube channles listed in [channels.json](./channels.json), parses every video's description box text for links, and uploads the data to a Google Firestore database.
 Note: Youtube quota per API token is 10000 units per day (every GET request for video data is 1 unit).

 ## Local development

 ### Requirements
-It assumed you have access to a firestore database and a Youtube API token (see requirements at root-level directory), and Go and Docker are installed on your machine.
+It assumed you have access to a firestore database and a Youtube API token (see top-level [Readme](../README.md) requirements), and Go and Docker are installed on your machine.

 ### Run locally